Right to Know Charges Against You in UAE

 - Ask clearly what you are being charged with or why you are being detained.

-- If you do not speak Arabic, request an interpreter immediately.
+- If you do not speak Arabic, request a sworn interpreter immediately — do not rely on informal translation.

-- Do not sign any documents you do not fully understand — you have the right to a translation.
+- Do not sign any documents you do not fully understand — you have the right to a proper translation before signing anything.

 - Ask for a written record of the charges and keep it safe.